Kristianstad Österlen Airport

 Kristianstad Österlen Airport previously known as Kristianstad Airport is a regional airport situated outside Kristianstad in Scania, Sweden.

-The airport is the smallest by passenger numbers the part of in Sweden south of Gothenburg.
+The airport is the smallest by passenger numbers in Sweden south of Gothenburg.
 The airport has had varying passenger numbers and occasional closures as there are other alternative airports within 100 kilometers distance.

 History

 Foundation and early years

 The airport was built during the 1940s for military usage.
 A paved runway was taken into use by 1953.

 Following a cooperation between Kristianstad and further communities in Northeastern Skåne, scheduled flights commenced out of Kristianstad in April 1961 to Stockholm Bromma with Linjeflyg.
 Initially, Linjeflyg offered two weekdaily roundtrips using a Douglas DC-3.
 Linjeflyg later upgraded the service to Convair Metropolitan until introducing much larger jet-engined Fokker F28 on the route.
 From 1983, Linjeflyg withdrew flights to Bromma in favor of Stockholm-Arlanda.

 In 1988, the airport saw its first international route, connecting Kristianstad with Kastrup.
 Flights were operated by Muk Air.
 The flights were discontinued in 2000 following the opening of the Öresund bridge, drastically shortening travel time on land from Kristianstad to Copenhagen.

 Further international flights were introduced in 1993, when Air Lithuania started flights to Kaunas and Palanga.
 The airline flew in Kristianstad for ten years.

 In 1993, Linjeflyg was integrated into SAS Scandinavian Airlines, meaning that flights to Stockholm Arlanda now were operated and marketed by SAS.

 Between 1998 and 2001, Ryanair flew between Kristianstad and London-Stansted using its Boeing 737 fleet.
 The service was cancelled despite having a contractual obligation to run flights until 2003.
 The closure was predominantly caused by reintroduced Ryanair flights from London to Malmö-Sturup, about a 100-minute car journey from Kristianstad.